andreoss/voz-mcp/README.md

 bash scripts/qa.sh
 ```

-Build, unit tests, serialized e2e, clippy (`-D warnings`), a coverage gate
-(85% floor, `src/main.rs` excluded), and a stdio smoke test against the real
+Runs the whole gate: build, tests, clippy, a coverage floor, and live smokes
-stack. `SKIP_SMOKE=1` stops before the smoke stage.
+against the real stack. `SKIP_SMOKE=1` stops before the smoke stages.
+The
+stage list is not repeated here; `doc/Pilot.adoc` and `doc/COVERAGE.adoc`
+own it.

-See `doc/` for process, backlog, ADRs, and the coverage record.
+See `doc/` for process, backlog and the coverage record, and
+`doc/adr/INDEX.adoc` for which design decisions currently hold.